Sisters of the Divine Savior

 Sister Jean Shaffer Sisters of the Divine Savior (also known as the Salvatorian Sisters) is a Roman Catholic religious institute Conventionally, the letters SDS are used to identify the institute.

 The Sisters of the Divine Savior are an international order of catholic nuns with a diverse presence across the globe.
 The female order hold specific interests in supporting vulnerable people including women and children around the world.

 IN 2020 Sister Jean Schaffer of The Divine Savior founded 'stop trafficking' and the order targeted areas with instances if high trafficking to launch support programmes for victims.

 Worldwide, the institute has about 1200 sisters in 26 countries on five continents.
-One of their notable sisters is Melanie Wolfers, a bestselling German author living in Austrlia.
+One of their notable sisters is Melanie Wolfers, a German author living in Australia.

 History

 The institute was founded on December 8, 1888, in Tivoli, Italy.

 One of the co-founders, Blessed Francis Mary of the Cross Jordan, was beatified on May 15, 2021, in Rome.
 He also founded the Salvatorian Fathers and Brothers in 1881.
 Co-founder Blessed Mary of the Apostles (Therese von Wüllenweber), was born on February 19, 1833.
 She was beatified by Pope Paul VI on October 13, 1968, in Rome.